 Abstract: This project is ancillary to the Ute Trails Project, a research endeavor of Dominquez Archaeological Research Group (DARG).
 The purposes of the study were to revisit and digitally photograph previously recorded rock art panels and record any new panels or sites encountered during the revisits.
 This report describes the settings and stylistic associations of the rock art, and examines questions of cultural affiliation and regional relationships.

-A public presentation of the project can be found here:
+A report detailing the findings of this project is available here: A public presentation of the project can be found here:

 Falls Creek Rockshelters Archaeological Assessment Project - Phase II.
 Prepared by Karen R. Adams, Michael Berry, Mona Charles, Sally Cole, Phil R. Gieb, Carole L. Graham, Kristina Horton, Edward A. Jolie, Cerisa R. Reynolds, M. Steven Shackley, Laurie D. Webster, coordinated by Julie A. Coleman, San Juan National Forest Archaeologist and compiled by Carl E. Conner.
 Prepared for History Colorado State Historical Fund Grand Project 2012-01-038 and under San Juan National Forest Assistance Agreement, October 2014.